dikortis/LetsTalkETC/Episodes/Episode_6.md

 **Matt:**
 so if someone comes up with
-a better monetary policy than mine do you want to go with it I'm fine mm-hmm right if you guys want to go work for it go for it because I'm I'm for what's good for et see my ego is way out of this mm-hmm okay I did it's not a personal shot at me if something else gets adopted that's great i'm all for it yeah you know
+a better monetary policy than mine do you want to go with it I'm fine right if you guys want to go work for it go for it because I'm for what's good for et see my ego is way out of this I did it's not a personal shot at me if something else gets adopted that's great i'm all for it yes you know

 **Carlo Vicari:**
-Mary Mary paste everything
+Mary paste everything
-is the way to go for sure sure um so go
+is the way to go for sure so go
 I was gonna say also you mentioned kind of your initial rabbit hole trip i guess was was kind of a lot of people with